 Creating SEO friendly content in itself doesn’t have to be a daunting task.
 But the moment you try to copy others it becomes difficult.
 When you focus on being authentic and different in your own way, without focusing too much on your competitors, you have a much better chance of creating new content that really matters.

-Standing out of the crowd gets a lot more achievable when your website doesn’t have a duplicate content, but rather an authentic and original one.
+Standing out of the crowd gets a lot more achievable when your website doesn’t have duplicate content, but rather an authentic and original one.
 Now, this doesn’t mean that you cannot seek inspiration from sources within your industry.
 You always can learn from others before offering your own unique insight.

 When you’re focusing on creating real, SEO friendly content, forget rehashing what has already been overly done.
 Being original is what really matters and that can only happen when you bring out the originality in the concepts or ideas that you share.
 Avoid taking the lazy route with your content.
 Instead, make it a piece worth consuming and sharing.
 Make it a breath of fresh air.

 One of the key aspects to improving search engine optimization results is to get other reputable websites within your niche to link to yours.
 When you put in real effort to make your content original, you automatically open doors for building more backlinks.
 Because quality websites like to link to helpful resources that offer something new and authentic.

 If you look at the stats, 90% of consumers find custom content (read: unique) helpful and almost 80% believe in a company that is working on strengthening its relationship with them.

 Also, looking at it purely from Google’s point of view, you will get rewarded by the big G for publishing original content in terms of higher ranking on Google searches.
 And get penalized for any content that is blatantly copied from somewhere else.

-You can make your content more original and SEO friendly by.
+You can make your content more original and SEO-friendly.